adamtopaz/lean-acl-pairs/README.md

 # Valuations and `acl`-pairs.

-This repository contains a formalization of the relationship between so-called `acl`-pairs and valuation rings.
+This repository contains a formalization of the relationship between so-called "alternating pairs" and valuation rings.
 The formal statement (reproduced below) of the main theorem, and its formal proof, can be found in `src/main_theorem.lean` and its imported files.

 ```lean
 -- We are given two fields, `K` and `F`